theory/pgenv/README.md

 The `edit` command will start your favourite editor, that is whatever it is set within the `EDITOR` variable.
 If such variable is not set you will be warned.
-Use the `delete` subcommand To delete a configuration:
+Use the `delete` subcommand to delete a configuration:

    $ pgenv config delete 10.5
    Configuration file ~/.pgenv/.pgenv.10.5.conf (and backup) deleted